raspibolt/raspibolt/guide/bitcoin/desktop-wallet.md

   * On macOS: `~/.sparrow/cert`
   * On Linux: `~/.sparrow/cert`

+Now, let's go back to the wallet and check that the server and proxy are working properly.

 * Close the server configuration window
-* Check that the wallet is properly connected to Electrs and using the Tor proxy by checking the two icons in the bottom right corner of the wallet
+* Check the two icons in the bottom right corner of the wallet window
-  * the first icon should be grey (not red) and if you mouse hover it should display "External Tor proxy enabled" message
+  * the first icon should be grey (not red) and a mouse hover should display "External Tor proxy enabled"
-  * the second icon should be a blue slider button and if you ouse over it it should display "Connected to [...] at height [...]"
+  * the second icon should be a blue slider button and a mouse over should display "Connected to [...] at height [...]"

 You're set!
 Sparrow is now configured to connect to your Bitcoin Core from within your LAN.